mem48/geocompr/main.md

 This can be useful if the geometry column causes problem, e.g. by occupying large amounts of RAM.
 However, for most cases there is no harm in keeping the geometry column, as data frame operations on `sf` will only act on the attribute data.
-For this reason, being good at working with attribute data in geographical data is the same being proficient at handling data frames in R.
+For this reason, being good at working with attribute data in geographic data is the same being proficient at handling data frames in R.
 For many applications, the most effective and intuitive way to work with data frames is with the **dplyr** package.

 ## Base vs data.table vs dplyr